jfbouzereau/explorer/README.md

 Launch the application, and drag a file containing a dataset saved by SPSS in uncompressed format.

+##### dBase file

+Launch the application, and drag a dBase file.
+The file extension must be ".dbf" .

 ##### Web file

 Launch the application, and drag a file containing the url of the data.